effectfully-ou/sketches/ann-monad-var/README.md

 ## A solution

-So I wrote a library that deals with these problems: [monad-var](https://hackage.haskell.org/package/monad-var).
+So I wrote a library that deals with these problems: monad-var ([github](https://github.com/effectfully/monad-var), [hackage](https://hackage.haskell.org/package/monad-var)).
 There are classes like

 ```haskell
 class Monad m => MonadRead m v where